christiangda/ArduMotorShield/README.md

   * The motor should be running as described in the examples

 ## Version History:
-  * Version 0.1: The first functional version tested
+  * Version 0.1: The first functional Tested version